-An endoscopy is a procedure where the inside of your body is examined using an instrument called an endoscope.
+An endoscopy is a procedure where organs inside your body are looked at using an instrument called an endoscope.

-An endoscope is a long, thin, flexible tube that has a light source and camera at one end.
-Images of the inside of your body are relayed to a television screen.
+An endoscope is a long, thin, flexible tube that has a light and camera at one end.
+Images of the inside of your body are shown on a television screen.

-Endoscopes can be inserted into the body through a natural opening, such as the mouth and down the throat, or through the bottom.
+Endoscopes can be put into the body through the mouth and down the throat, or through the bottom.

-An endoscope can also be inserted through a small cut (incision) made in the skin when keyhole surgery is being carried out.
+An endoscope can also be put inside the body through a small cut (incision) made in the skin when keyhole surgery is being done.

 When an endoscopy is used